getbowtied/product-blocks-for-woocommerce/README.txt

 6. Scattered Product List

 == Changelog ==

+= 1.4.9 =
+* Retested for compatibility with WooCommerce 5.4.1

 = 1.4.8 =
 * Retested for compatibility with WordPress 5.7.2 and WooCommerce 5.3.0